 Understanding the Basics of Camera Settings

-Aperture controls the amount of light that enters the camera lens.
-For real estate photography, a smaller aperture (higher f-stop number) like f/8 to f/16 is ideal.
-This ensures a greater depth of field, meaning more of the scene will be in sharp focus, which is essential for capturing detailed room shots.
+- Aperture — controls the amount of light entering the lens.
+A smaller aperture (higher f-stop, like f/8 to f/16) gives a greater depth of field, so more of the room stays in sharp focus.

-Shutter speed determines how long the camera’s sensor is exposed to light.
-A slower shutter speed allows more light in, but can result in blurry images if there’s movement.
-For interior shots, use a tripod and a slower shutter speed (1/60 to several seconds) to allow ample light while maintaining sharpness.
-For exterior shots, a faster shutter speed (1/125 or higher) can help capture crisp details, especially in bright daylight.
+- Shutter speed — for interior shots, use a tripod with a slower shutter speed (1/60 to several seconds) to let in ample light while staying sharp.
+For exteriors, a faster shutter speed (1/125 or higher) captures crisp detail in bright daylight.

 Advanced Camera Settings and Techniques